Moral agency: Artificial moral agents

 Discussions of artificial moral agency center around a few main ideas.
-The first discussion is on whether it is possible for an artificial system to be a moral agent - see artificial systems and moral responsibility.

-The second discussion concerns efforts to construct machines with ethically-significant behaviors - see machine ethics.
+The first discussion is on whether it is possible for an artificial system to be a moral agent (see artificial systems and moral responsibility).
+The second discussion concerns efforts to construct machines with ethically-significant behaviors (see machine ethics).
 Finally, there is debate about whether robots should be constructed as moral agents.

 Research has shown that humans do perceive robots as having varying degrees of moral agency.
 These perceptions can manifest in two distinct ways: 1. ideas about a robot’s moral capacity (the ability to be/do good or bad) and 2. ideas about its dependence or independence on programming (where high dependency equates to low agency).

 Research suggests that the moral judgment of an action may not depend on whether the agent is a human or a robot.
 However, robots are rarely given credit for acting well, and must behave more consistently well to be trusted.

-Creating a robot or "social machine" capable of understanding moral judgments as moral judgments and not through proxies (which is how AI systems are trained to align with human values/moral/ethical codes) does not seem likely soon.
-However, a machine with those capabilities could be potentially created in the future.